Why You Keep Having Unhealthy Relationships (And How to Stop)

 Act like everything is hunky-dory, like you’re a pro at letting someone in and as if letting someone see parts of you that many others don’t doesn’t challenge you one bit.
 “Psssh, I’ve done this before.
 I got this.
 Dating ain’t got nothing on me”.
 Except that it does.
 Dating’s got something on all of us.
 Because it’s where we (hopefully) get vulnerable, get honest, take risks in going after what we want, and become insecure about things we thought we were over as we wonder whether the other person feels about us the same way that we feel about them.

-The fear of abandonment can be a very palpable experience in a relationship.
+Fear of abandonment can feel incredibly real in relationships.
 So can the fear of getting so close that you feel trapped.
-Relationships are, in fact, where our underlying fears and emotions that have been buried for years are often unleashed.
+Relationships are, in fact, where our old fears and protective patterns often resurface.
 That’s why it’s important to acknowledge the fears that exist within and between us and our partner, so that we can navigate them, rather than habitually act from them.
-All that your fears (like the fear of abandonment, or the fear of being smothered by another person) do is point out the things that you value most in life.
-If you are to create a satisfying, fulfilling relationship, you’ve got to share what’s important to you with your (potential or existing) partner as you internally navigate the basis and validity of those fears.
+Often, our fears (like the fear of abandonment, or the fear of being smothered by another person) point toward the things we value most.
+If you are to create a satisfying, fulfilling relationship, you’ve got to share what’s important to you with your (potential or existing) partner as you explore where those fears come from and what they may be trying to protect.
 “Hey, I love your company so much, and I really value my independence too.
 I’ve noticed that I start to feel like running away when we spend more than 24 hours together at a time.
 I really don’t want to run from you; we’re building something great together.”

 One of my mottos in relationships is “help me help us”.
-In order for me to help us, I need a bit of intel on what thoughts, fears, and triggers are coming up for you as a function of our relationship.
+In order for me to help us, I need to understand what thoughts, fears, and triggers are coming up for you as a function of our relationship.
 For you to help us, you’ve got to know the same about me.
 It doesn’t mean we always have to talk about our feelings, but it does mean we need to practice, moment by moment, being open about what’s pushing our buttons and making us feel anything less than good.
 This is how we grow.

 See conflict as a deal breaker.

 Sense disagreement?
 Hear a preference that you know is going to clash with your own?
 Runnnnnn.
 Fast.
 Tell them “I’m sorry; this isn’t working for me”.
-Break up and go and find yourself someone who thinks exactly like you do and who wants exactly what you want.
-Live happily ever after, in continual peace and harmony, feeling phenomenal about having found the romantic recipe to preventing any and all possible conflict.
+Break up and go find someone who thinks exactly like you do and wants exactly what you want.
+Live happily ever after in continual peace and harmony, relieved that you've finally discovered the secret to avoiding conflict altogether.
 Maybe even publish a book about it, wondering why it is that others haven’t discovered this fail-proof relationship formula, guaranteed to provide eternal relational bliss.

-Conflict and disagreement are the sultry juice of life.
+Conflict and disagreement are an inevitable part of intimacy.
 An expression of different perspectives, desires, preferences, needs, and values, conflict simply denotes an opportunity to understand each other better and to explore ways that we can co-create the best possible life experience together.
-To try to prevent it is to be stagnant and resist growth.
-To live without it is an invitation for boredom.
-If you resist the momentary challenge of disagreement with someone who thinks and wants differently than you do, you also resist an immaculate opportunity for self-awareness, self-development, and self-mastery.
-As Charlie Chaplin says, “We no longer need to fear arguments, confrontations or any kind of problems with ourselves or others.
-Even stars collide, and out of their crashing new worlds are born!”
+Trying to avoid conflict altogether often means avoiding important conversations, differences, and opportunities for growth.
+If you resist the momentary challenge of disagreement with someone who thinks and wants differently than you do, you also resist an opportunity for greater self-awareness, understanding, and connection.